 This site documents internships completed by anthropology undergraduate and graduate students at Texas State University.
 It contains a wealth of information about a range of organizations, careers, and research.
 All materials are authored by students.

-Click here to see a showcase of student internships that highlights the scope of what our undergraduate students have done, or start browsing the entire archive below.
-You can narrow your search using the list of categories, tags marking each semester, or the search box.
+Click here to see a showcase of student internships that highlights the scope of what our undergraduate students have done, or click browse the gallery to start with the most recent entries.
+You can narrow your search using the list of categories, pull-down menu for particular semesters, or type anything into the search box.

-Click on Info for Students if you are interested in pursuing an internship, and be sure to check out the Department’s Certificate in Curation of Anthropological Materials.
+Click on Become an Intern if you are a Texas State Anthropology student interested in pursuing an internship, and be sure to check out the Department’s Certificate in Curation of Anthropological Materials.

 1) Because all of the text on this site was written by students, neither the Texas State University Anthropology Department nor the site of the student’s internship can vouch for the accuracy of any information.
 Particular facts may be out of date or in error, and solely reflect the understandings of the student author at the time the internship was completed.
 Posts are therefore intended to provide general information and a starting point for further inquiries.

 2) We make efforts to obtain verbal and/or written permission for use of images.
 If you or your organization is depicted on this site, and you want the image removed, contact the internship coordinator and we’ll attend to the issue immediately.

 3) If you are a former intern and want to revise your work, contact the internship coordinator.

 This site was created by Neill Hadder, with help from Jonathan Hay, Michael Anstice, Hilary Martinez, and Charles Williams.